ChalmersGU-data-structure-courses/general-course-information/exercises/2-sequences.md

 ## Core exercises

 **A1**.
-Assume you have a program that reads words from the terminal or from a text file – if there are several words in one line it splits them into a list of words.
-Every word is pushed onto a stack, but if the word is "–", the stack is instead popped and the result printed to the terminal.
-When there are no more words to read the program print the number of items that are left on the stack, and then quits.

-What is the result of running the program on the following input: `it was - the best - of times - - - it was - the - -`?

-**A2**.
-The same as question A1, but using a queue instead.

-**A3**.
 Give an algorithm that removes all comments from a program.
 Assume that comments are written as `{ ... }` and can be nested (i.e. `{ a comment with {another comment} inside }`).
 Write your algorithm in pseudocode if you like.